Research areas within the LHTT project:

 Pottery groups of the 1st millennium BC from the corridor burial system in 95B display a high variation of pottery types and provide new insights into funerary provisioning during this period.
 A large group can probably be identified as embalming jars of the 22nd Dynasty and the 25th Dynasty; they were deposited together with a high number of incense burners, small dishes and some “miniature” vessels.

-Particular attention was paid to the archaeological evaluation of a much disturbed female burial (“Lady with an Artificial Toe”) dating to the Third Intermediate Period.
+Particular attention was paid to the archaeological evaluation of a much disturbed female burial (“Lady with an Artificial Toe”) dating to the Third Intermediate Period or Late Period.
 The remains of this interment retrieved from the fillings of the 95A shaft tomb provided the in situ finding of a wooden toe prosthesis attached to the right foot of the disjointed mummy.
 With respect to its historical significance (one of the oldest prosthetic devices with archaeological record), we have started to study and record all surviving burial items from this find location, including a magic papyrus amulet.
 The prosthesis, the foot, and the inscribed linen pieces were re-examined and recorded during an interdisciplinary study visit at the Egyptian Museum at Cairo.

 Also, detailed analytical studies have been started of coffin and furniture fragments, textiles, and plant materials from burial assemblages of different use phases at TT95.